Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 }
 ```

-**IMPORTANT**: The *timeLimit* is `4000` because the gigabytes can take a lot longer to update.
+**IMPORTANT**: The *timeLimit* is `4000` because the Gigabytes can take a lot longer to update.

+**Troubleshooting**:
-You may receive a node failed to update with the output:
+ If a node failed to update with the output:
 `stateHelper = "Firmware Update Information Returned Downloading – See /redfish/v1/UpdateService"`
 FAS has incorrectly marked this node as failed.
 It most likely will complete the update successfully.
+To resolve this issue, do either of the following actions:
-You can check the update status by looking at the Redfish `FirmwareInventory (/redfish/v1/UpdateService/FirmwareInventory/BMC)`
+* Check the update status by looking at the Redfish `FirmwareInventory (/redfish/v1/UpdateService/FirmwareInventory/BMC)`
-or rerunning FAS to verify that the BMC firmware was updated.
+* RE-run FAS to verify that the BMC firmware was updated.
 Make sure you have waited for the current firmware to be updated before starting a new FAS action on the same node.

 **Device Type: NodeBMC | Target: BIOS**